-The moon was intensively imaged on four different days during the PLT Science Test to investigate the scan-angle dependent reflectivity for the visible band: on 27 August 2011, in upright position and on 22, 23 and 24 September 2010 in yaw-flipped position.
+The moon was intensively imaged on four different days during the PLT Science Test to investigate the scan-angle dependent reflectivity for the visible band: on 27 August 2011, in an upright position and on 22, 23 and 24 September 2010 in a yaw-flipped position.
 On each of these days between 13 and 84 consecutive Moon images were taken within 35 seconds of each other.
 Only the Moon images taken on 24 September 2010 (Julian Day 267) cover a large scan angle range from about 40.8o to 49.8o.

-Although the Moon’s surface is a good reference for the vicarious calibration of the visible band, the measured Moon irradiance can be affected by the moon surface BRDF, change of moon phase angle and other sun-moon-satellite geometry relationships.
-However, the impact of these disturbances can be greatly reduced with the ratio of GOES-observed moon irradiance to the irradiance predicted with USGS (U.S. Geological Survey) Robotic Lunar Observation (ROLO) model (Stone and Kieffer 2006).
+Although the Moon’s surface is a good reference for the vicarious calibration of the visible band, the measured Moon irradiance can be affected by the moon surface BRDF, change in moon phase angle, and other sun-moon-satellite geometry relationships.
+However, the impact of these disturbances can be greatly reduced with the ratio of GOES-observed moon irradiance to the irradiance predicted with the USGS (U.S. Geological Survey) Robotic Lunar Observation (ROLO) model (Stone and Kieffer 2006).
 Figure 6.4 shows the observed and model irradiance ratio against the scan angle using the data obtained on 24 September 2010.
 The GOES moon irradiance was estimated by summing up all pixels within a lunar subset (Wu et al. 2006).
 It clearly shows that moon brightness decreases for angle of incidence (AOI) up to 43o, peaks at approximately 45o, then decreases to 47o, beyond which it increases up to 50o.
-Similar, but fractional effects were observed on 22 and 23 September 2010, and 27 August 2010.
+Similar, but fractional, effects were observed on 22 and 23 September 2010 and 27 August 2010.